 Swimming Caps

-Swimming caps aren’t always a required item in your swimming lesson, however, our Just Swimming Tintern and Wesley facilities request a cap on at all times while in the pool.
+Swimming caps aren’t always a required item in your swimming lesson, however, our Just Swimming Ringwood and Glen Waverley facilities request a cap on at all times while in the pool.
 Swimming Caps are great at keeping hair dry and maintaining warmth, and you can even wear two for double the protection.
 As with all exposed body parts, including our head, we can rapidly lose body heat so a cap is going to be useful to contain some of that much needed warmth.

 Clothing